margo/specification/system-design/app-interoperability/application-package-definition.md

 Properties for components using `docker-compose`

 > **Investigation Needed**: We need to have more discussion about how docker-compose should be handled and what is required here.
+> We also need to determine if there is a version of docker-compose that needs to be specified.
+The docker compose schema [version has been
+> deprecated](https://github.com/compose-spec/compose-spec/blob/master/spec.md#version-and-name-top-level-elements) so it's not clear what we would even use for this if we wanted to.

 | Attribute        | Type            | Required?       | Description     |
 |------------------|-----------------|-----------------|-----------------|